Conduct of employment regulations: a guide to opting in or out

 If a contractor is considered to be controlled by the client and does not opt out, then the agency is required to work through a series of steps.
 These include creating paperwork about the client’s requirements and contractor’s suitability for the role, possibly checking the contractor’s qualifications and completing a CRB (Criminal Record Bureau) check for certain roles.

-Pros and cons of opting out
+What are the pros and cons of opting out?

 Contractors do suffer some disadvantages from opting out.
 For example, the agency is required to pay workers who are covered by the regulations even if they have not been paid; contractors who have opted out lose this protection.
 Plus, the agency must agree terms with the contractor before introducing them to the client; this significantly reduces contractor flexibility in what is supposed to be a flexible, highly skilled labour resource.